iherman/respec-reqhandling/README.md

 ```

-In the final form both cases the reference refers to the requirement itself (i.e., it will be expanded, if necessary, to a full URI; see [setting the UCR's URI](#ucruri) below as part of the installation).
-The content of the `a` element is the [title](#title) of the requirement, or the [title](#title) followed by the [content](#content) and separated by the ': ' characters.
+In the final form both cases the reference refers to the requirement itself (i.e., it will be expanded, if applicable, to a full URI; see [setting the UCR's URI](#ucruri) below as part of the installation).
+The content of the `a` element is the [title](#title) of the requirement, or the [title](#title) followed by the [content](#content) and separated by the ': ' characters, respectively.
 I.e., in our example, the two results are

 ```
   <a href="URIOUCRDOCUMENT#myid" class="req-ref">Req. i</a>